manuel-uberti/manuel-uberti.github.io/about.md

 Hi, my name is Manuel Uberti.

-Clojure developer at [7bridges](https://7bridges.eu/), I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.
+Clojure/ClojureScript developer at [7bridges](https://7bridges.eu/), I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.

 Lately my interest has shifted towards functional programming thanks to languages such as Clojure and Scala.
 If you asked me to pick a language I tend